cleancoindev/tcomb-prod/README.md

 **Speed**

-`Object.freeze` calls and asserts are executed only in development and stripped out in production (using `process.env.NODE_ENV !== 'production'` tests).
+`Object.freeze` calls and asserts are executed only in development and stripped out in production (using `true` tests).

 **Runtime type introspection**